CFRC provides Cherokee genealogical research

 Norris said visitors who come to the CFRC want to research their ancestries because they may have ancestors who are Cherokee and want to prove it, or want to research their ancestries to become CN citizens.

 “We get 2,000 to 3,000 visitors a year.
 They’re curious.
 They came to see the museum.
 They didn’t know we were back here.
 We have a myriad of different reasons why folks come back here to see us.
 For the most part, they’re trying to find that elusive Cherokee ancestor,” Norris said.

-He said most visitors come with papers, notebooks and documents to trace their lineages, but about 90 to 95 percent of the clientele “are not able to document their Cherokee ancestry.”
+He said most visitors come with papers, notebooks and documents to trace their lineages, but about 90 to 95% of the clientele “are not able to document their Cherokee ancestry.”

-The CFRC worked with the tribe's One Big Family Project coordinator, the late Roy Hamilton, and the FamilySearch organization to find digitized records for genealogical research.
+The CFRC works with the tribe’s One Big Family Project and the FamilySearch organization to find digitized records for genealogical research.
 FamilySearch works with American Indian tribes across the nation in digitizing microfilm archives and records.

 “It’s opening up a whole (other) avenue to find information, especially with the Dawes (Rolls).
 They digitized the allotment jackets associated with the land allotments (which includes) how much was fenced in, how much was homesteaded, how much of it was cultivated.
 It totally fascinates me.
 Those weren’t available a few years ago,” Norris said.
 “So much stuff is coming up online and more records are being digitized with things to look at that we never knew in genealogy.
 So it totally fascinates us.”